SupatDev/SupatDev/README.md

 <b>Now.</b> I'm study about Web Developer, i have start learning Html, CSS, Java Script, MySQL Language and Vue Framework.
 I spend my time 1-2 hours a day for learned about coding and new knowledge in everyday.<br>

 <b>My goals.</b><bt>
-1. I would like to be an good Front-end Web Developer within 4 month.<br>
+1. I would like to be an good Front-end Web Developer.<br>
 2. Full Stack Web Developer within 5-6 years.<br>
 3. I can manage my time in one day for working, and must have free time 2 hours a day for relaxing or another.